puli/docs.puli.io/at-a-glance.rst

     $ puli map /app res

 Here, the *Puli path* ``/app`` is mapped to the directory ``res`` in our project.
-This allows to to access any file in the ``res`` directory by a Puli path:
+This allows to access any file in the ``res`` directory by a Puli path:

 .. code-block:: php